verrazzano/docs/content/en/docs/reference/API/OAM/IngressTrait.md

 weight: 2
 draft: false
 ---
 The IngressTrait custom resource contains the configuration of host and path rules for traffic routing to an application.
-Here is a sample ApplicationConfiguration that specifies an IngressTrait (to deploy this application, see [Hello World Helidon](https://github.com/verrazzano/verrazzano/blob/master/examples/hello-helidon/README.md)).
+Here is a sample ApplicationConfiguration that specifies an IngressTrait.
+To deploy this application, see [Hello World Helidon](https://github.com/verrazzano/verrazzano/blob/master/examples/hello-helidon/README.md).

 ```
 apiVersion: core.oam.dev/v1alpha2